$\infty$-categorical group quotients via skew group algebras: Introduction

 We also give a separate proof of \Cref{prop:dgcolimBG} under some cofibrancy assumptions, by exhibiting the skew-group algebra as the strict dg-categorical colimit of a cofibrant diagram, see \Cref{prop:homotopycolim}.\\

-The results of this note will not surprise experts, but instead fill a gap in the literature and attempt to unify different perspectives on group quotients.
-Exhibiting $\infty$-categorical universal properties of the dg-categorical constructions makes these accessible to powerful $\infty$-categorical arguments.
-For instance, an immediate consequence of the above results is that the passage to skew group dg-algebras and skew group dg-categories commutes with $\infty$-categorical colimits in $\on{LinCat}_{\on{Mod}_k}$, as colimits commute with colimits.
-Reversing the perspective, the results of this note also serve to obtain concrete models for the abstract $\infty$-categorical constructions.
+The results of this paper unify different perspectives on categorical group quotients, leading to new results about these.
+For instance, exhibiting $\infty$-categorical universal properties of the dg-categorical constructions makes these accessible to powerful $\infty$-categorical arguments.
+An immediate consequence of the above results is that the passage to skew group dg-algebras and skew group dg-categories commutes with homotopy colimits of dg categories, as colimits commute with colimits.
+Reversing the perspective, the results of this note also yield concrete models for the abstract $\infty$-categorical constructions.
 We illustrate this by describing periodic derived $\infty$-categories and periodic topological Fukaya categories of surfaces in terms of orbit categories in \Cref{subsec:periodicex}.
+We also obtain new results on group quotients and module $1$-categories, see below.